srivatsshankar/arrowsparrow/README.md

 Arrow Sparrow helps students handle the demands of their coursework.
 Just upload your course recording, course notes, or other material and have it summarized in seconds.
 Key points are extracted to provide critical learning points so that you just have the most important content needed.

 ## How to use
+### Installation

+Users have two options to install Arrow Sparrow:
+- Using the web app: <a href="">Arrow Sparrow</a>
+- Using the Android application: <a href="">Android</a>

+### Getting Started

+To get started follow these steps:
+- Begin by creating a new account
+- Login into the application
+- Click the "upload" button to upload a new audio/document file or record a new audio clip
+- Once uploaded, your file should be processing and should be ready very soon
+- Once ready review the summary, key points, or recap the entire content

+### Try a sample

+You can try a sample from the `sample` folder.
+There is an audio and document file available.

 ## Built using Bolt
 <a href="https://bolt.new/" target="_blank"><img src="https://github.com/kickiniteasy/bolt-hackathon-badge/blob/main/src/public/bolt-badge/black_circle_360x360/black_circle_360x360.png" height="60"></a>